quorten/quorten-blog1/_posts/2019-05-25-mac-classic-disk-io.md

 easily complete the rest of the job just by using the documented serial interface in the old Inside Macintosh books.

 Now, here's another surprise.
-Once upon a time, there has a physical hardware device named _Catweasel_ that allowed you to read Macintosh-style floppy disks from a PC.
+Once upon a time, there was a physical hardware device named _Catweasel_ that allowed you to read Macintosh-style floppy disks from a PC.
 Unfortunately, it appears to no longer be on the market.
 If you had it, then there was this fancy